pshenmic/platform-explorer/packages/api/README.md

 ## HTTP API

-Platform Exporer HTTP API allow you to query and check platform blockchain data programmatically with a REST interface.
-You can use it to build, test, or use in your applications.
+Platform Explorer HTTP API allow you to query and see platform blockchain data programmatically with a REST interface via HTTP calls.
+You can use it to build, test, or improve your applications.

 API is still under ongoing development, so refer to this page or repo documentation for the most up-to-date latest specification.